khylo/CourseNotes/cloud/aws/arch.md

 ## 3 best practises
 1. Preparation
-Operation checklists ensure workload ready for Production. (e.g. approval, testing, etc.).
+* Operation checklists ensure workload ready for Production. (e.g. approval, testing, etc.).
 Prevent unintntional promotion to prod.
-Runbooks ..
+* Runbooks ..
 Operation guidance that ops teams can refer to .. e.g. day to day operations.
-Playbooks. .
+* Playbooks. .
 Guidance for unexpected op events. e.g.g retries.. restarts.. escalation paths, contact info. common problems. restart procedures. etc..
-Like SOD wiki
+Like SOD wiki.
+What do you do if RDS goes down etc.
+Consider Cloud Formation for automating environemnt creation using best practises.
+Auto scaling to grow/ shrink as you need.
+AWS config .
+Tag
+1. Operations
+Automation / test/ track (logs / cloudwatch)  audit (cloudtrail) and roll back steps.
+Try to release small and often rather than infrequent large batches.
+Alerting .
+SNS
+CodeCommit, CodeDeploy, Code Pipeline, CodeStar

+# ECS and ECR and Docker

+ECS is a regional service that you use in 1 or more AZ's accross a VPC. containers are created from an image (e.g. dockr image).. bit like AMI.
+Runs on a cluster of EC2 instances

+Store images in ECR..
+Elastic Container Registry,, ,or DockerHub ECR can be private using IAM .. can restric tto certain EC2 instances

+*Task Definition* required to run dcker on ECS
+Text file in JSON format that describ e1 or more containers that form application e.g. ehat docker images to use.
+How much CPU and memory, wherther containers are . link toger in a task

+Like Autoscaling for containers.

+*ECS Clusters* .
+DEfailt cluster created by defdalt.
+But you can cfreate multiple clusters.
+REgion sepcific.
+Could have developer cluster, and not allow devs to write to prod cluster.

+*ECS agent* allows to connect EC2 instances to your ECS cluster.
+Linux only It is pre-installed on ECS Ami's